forestgrape/coronavirus/7_social/controlling.md

 * avoid indoor activities with heavy breathing/deep inhaling e.g. sport and singing/shouting

 #### Suggestions for Infected
-as for [Possibly Infected](#suggestions-for-possibly-infected) and additionally
+as for [Possibly Infected](#suggestions-for-possibly-infected) and additionally:
 * [High-filtration mask](../6_prevention_and_treatment/masks.md#high-filtration) in all indoor spaces/rooms where people to protect are.
 Including the own building (stairwell e.g. for laundry/going outside) and the flat e.g. when living in flat sharing.
 The mask should be changed frequently.
 * No crowded places (outdoors and indoors)
 * Distance: 2 meters outdoors and 4 meters indoors.
-* No close range face-to-face talking
+* No close range face-to-face talking.
 * Ventilate the room and flat before opening extern doors ([Large Buildings](#large-buildings)).
 Ideally ventilate before opening the personal room and open the door reduced.

 #### Isolation by Home-Lockdown